Skip to content

 This can be achieved through the deployment of a Parent Portal (like TASS’), which allows schools to provide parents with more transparency around the things happening in their child's school life.

 When disseminating this information, ensure parents are given balanced updates on different types of events.
-Informing parents of negative behaviour such as uniform infringements or detentions is obviously important, but the same attention should also be given to more positive activities, like good teamwork, leadership, merits, or winning an award.
+Informing parents of negative behaviour, such as uniform infringements or detentions, is obviously important, but the same attention should also be given to more positive activities, like good teamwork, leadership, merits, or winning an award.

-Further consider providing parents with a way to acknowledge that they have seen these updates, so that your school has records to show that parents and carers are up to date on student activities and aren’t missing any crucial information.
+Further, consider providing parents with a way to acknowledge that they have seen these updates so that your school has records to show that parents and carers are up to date on student activities and aren’t missing any crucial information.

 Engaging Students